SteelCompendium/data-gen/Kits/Caster Kits/Meditator.md

 ## Signature Ability: Bountiful Decay

-Your curse causes a foe’s flesh to rot off as spores that aid your allies.
+Your curse causes a foe's flesh to rot off as spores that aid your allies.

 **Keywords**: Attack, Magic, Ranged